pavanreddy71000/github-contribution-log/README.md

 **Phase C — Email service and endpoints:**
 Added `send_email_change_confirmation()` and `send_email_change_notification()` to `services/email.py`, following the same HTML/text email template pattern as the existing `send_password_reset_email()`.
 Added `PATCH /me/email` and `GET /me/email/confirm` endpoints to `routes/account.py`.
 The PATCH endpoint verifies the password, triggers the change request, and sends the confirmation email.
 The GET endpoint validates the token, applies the email swap, and notifies the old address.

-**Phase D — Testing and PR:**
+**Phase D — Testing:**
 Tested the full happy path and error cases through the Swagger UI.
 Reset test data afterward.
-Opened pull request #85.

 ### Challenges Faced